wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 Now that you've written the `CrossChainSender` and `CrossChainReceiver` contracts, it's time to deploy them to your chosen networks.

-1. Set Up Deployment Configuration:

-    Before deploying, you need to configure the networks and the deployment environment.
-This information is stored in a configuration file.
+1. **Set up deployment configuration** - before deploying, you need to configure the networks and the deployment environment.
+This information is stored in a configuration file

     1. Create a directory named deploy-config in the root of your project: